-Claim: A worker at Pepsi has contaminated the product by injecting HIV-infected blood into it.
+Claim: A worker at Pepsi or Frooti has contaminated those beverage products by injecting HIV-infected blood into them.

 [Collected via e-mail, July 2011]

 I am hearing that someone with HIV at a pepsi plant has injected their blood into the product during plant production.
 Is this true?
 Why would they still be selling the product I thought.
 But some people are saying the news said to not drink it right now.